-In his home, Paulino helps by washing clothes, making beds and cleaning.
-He lives with his father and his mother.
+Paulino lives with his father and his mother.
+His duties at home include washing clothes, making beds and cleaning.
+There are 3 children in the family.
 His father is sometimes employed and his mother is sometimes employed.
-There are 3 children in the family.

 Your love and support will help Paulino to receive the assistance he needs to develop his potential.
 Please pray for him.

 Paulino lives on the plains of Viacha, home to approximately 30,200 residents.
 Typical houses are constructed of cement floors, adobe walls and corrugated iron roofs.
 The regional diet consists of maize, bread, beef, plantains, rice and potatoes.

 Common health problems in this area include anemia, diarrhea, intestinal and respiratory infections and dehydration.
 Most adults in Viacha work as day laborers and earn the equivalent of $110 per month.
 This community needs paved streets, health centers and employment opportunities.

 Your sponsorship allows the staff of Rhema Student Center to provide Paulino with Bible teaching, medical checkups, dental treatment, nutritious food, special celebrations, academic support and field trips.
 The center staff will also provide evangelism, home visits and counseling for the parents or guardians of Paulino.